Chrisknyfe/interactive-sort/README.md

 ![explorer_ZSEwRxEMgr](https://github.com/Chrisknyfe/interactive-sort/assets/652027/d9bd1d25-e38f-4938-aa71-63844a2db776)

 Scored and categorized images will show up in folders named `is_rated_N` or `is_categorized_X`.
 Discarded images (scored 0 or lower) will show up in `is_trash`.

+# other useful scripts

+## delete_empty_dirs

+Deletes empty subdirectories within the chosen root directory.
+If the root directory also ends up being an emtpy directory, delete it as well.